The Nokia 6 Android phone may be coming to reclaim its homeland

 The £200 mid-range handset offers a 5.5-inch display, a Snapdragon 430 processor, 4GB RAM and 16/8-megapixel cameras.

-It Nokia 6 arrived in China with Android built in, but without any of Google’s services, so it’d be interesting to see whether the international version of the handset bundles-in the likes of Maps, Play, YouTube and Gmail.
+The Nokia 6 arrived in China with Android built in, but without any of Google’s services, so it’ll be interesting to see whether the international version of the handset bundles-in the likes of Maps, Play, YouTube and Gmail.

 However, remember this isn’t Nokia as we know it.
 Since selling off the Lumia business to Microsoft, the company has been making 360-degree cameras and building a presence in the wellness market, aided by the purchase of Withings.